Last updated: April 24, 2026

 Frequently Asked Questions

-How do I get a cosmetology license in Illinois?
+How many hours of training do I need to become a cosmetologist in Illinois?

-What continuing education is required for Illinois cosmetologists?
+What are the continuing education requirements for Illinois cosmetology licenses?

-Do I need workers’ comp for salon employees in Illinois?
+Do I need workers’ compensation for a hair salon in Illinois?

 More Illinois Business Guides